 On March 31, 2012, the Company completed the acquisition of a 100% interest in Rodinia Jamaica Limited ("RJL") from Tigers Realm Metals Pty Limited ("TRM") and Rodinia Resources Pty Limited ("Rodinia").
-At the time of the acquisition TRM held a non-controlling equity interest in the Company.
 RJL held a 100% interest in four SEPLs in Jamaica which are known as Belvedere, Hungry Gully, Main Ridge and Mount Royal and total 184 sq. km. in area.
 The Belvedere and Mount Royal SEPLs are contiguous and are considered one project area known as Above Rocks.
-Rodinia retains a 2% NSR in respect of the four SEPLs.
-The acquisition agreement for the SEPLs included certain commitments to conduct exploration work on the SEPLs within specified time periods as amended during December 2013.
-A series of common share issuances were completed during calendar 2014 and 2015 in lieu of completing the exploration work commitments.
-No further commitments remain.
+Rodinia retained a 2% NSR in respect of the four SEPLs.